sinclairzx81/typebox/readme.md

 ### Recursive Types

 Recursive types can be created with the `Type.Rec(...)` function.
 The following creates a `Node` type that contains an array of inner Nodes.
-Note that due to current restrictions on TypeScript inference it is not possible for TypeBox to statically infer for recursive types.
+Note that due to current restrictions on TypeScript inference, it is not possible for TypeBox to statically infer for recursive types.
 TypeBox will infer the inner recursive type as `any`.

 ```typescript
 const Node = Type.Rec(Self => Type.Object({   // const Node = {